PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 If a different error status is encountered on a retry, it won't count towards the limit of the first status, but will be counted separately.
-However, the total overall number of attempts that will be made to get a success status is limited by :attr:`pagerduty.PDSession.max_http_attempts`.
-This will always supersede the maximum number of retries for any status defined in :attr:`pagerduty.PDSession.retry` if it is lower.
+However, the total overall number of attempts that will be made to get a success status is limited by :attr:`pagerduty.ApiClient.max_http_attempts`.
+This will always supersede the maximum number of retries for any status defined in :attr:`pagerduty.ApiClient.retry` if it is lower.

 Low-level HTTP request functions in client classes, i.e. ``get``, will return `requests.Response`_ objects when they run out of retries.
 Higher-level